KDE/digikam-doc/image_editor/enhancement_tools.rst

 You can search a filter using in their groups, but the fastest way to find them is to use the search bar on the top of list.
 On the bottom the **Add Fave** button allow to append an entry in the first section named **Faves** on the list.

+We would like to give you some advice, in general, for all the G'MIC-Qt filters you can seen:

+    - The processing time can be quite long, with many megapixel images and maybe a not too powerful computer you could have to wait even minutes, be patient.
+The computer can be used for other operations during processing.

+    - There are really a lot of settings for each filter, pay attention to the slider on the right to see them all.
+You could enlarge the G'MIC dialog if necessary.

+    - Between all the the various parameters, depending of the filter selected, increasing the iterations have to be done carefully, as the times can increase exponentially before to see the result.